Getting Started

 Current limitations

-• Since the scheduler is non-durable, if the process restarts, all scheduled tasks (that are created during the endpoint's startup) are recreated and given new identifiers.
-Tasks scheduled before the restart that arrive at the endpoint queue will not be found although a message will be written to the log as information.
+• The scheduler is non-durable.
+After a process restart, all scheduled tasks are recreated with new IDs.
+Tasks scheduled before the restart that arrive at the queue will not be found, though a log entry is written.

-• Scheduled tasks, once created, cannot be canceled or changed.
+• Scheduled tasks cannot be canceled or modified after creation.

-• The task is executed as part of the incoming message pipeline and the max duration is limited by the receive transaction timeout.
+• Tasks are executed as part of the incoming message pipeline, with a maximum duration limited by the receive transaction timeout.

 Exception handling